pixielabs/cavy/README.md

 whereas Cavy is an integration testing tool allowing you to run end-to-end user interface tests.

-#### How about supporting stateless components?

-We'd love for Cavy to be better compatible with stateless functional components and would be more than happy to see its reliance on refs replaced with something better suited to the task...
-What that looks like specifically, we're not 100% sure yet.
-We're very happy to discuss possible alternatives!

 ## Contributing
 Before contributing, please read the [code of conduct](CODE_OF_CONDUCT.md).
 - Check out the latest master to make sure the feature hasn't been implemented